-LRA arbitration - another alternative to an employment-related tribunal hearing - covers most employment rights jurisdictions.
+LRA arbitration is another alternative to an employment-related tribunal hearing.
+It covers most employment rights jurisdictions.

 An independent arbitrator hears the case and delivers a legally binding decision in favour of one party.
 Arbitration is a voluntary process, available where both parties agree to sign up to the scheme.